GameChanger92/novel-v11-factory/README.md

 After running the command, wait for about 1-2 minutes for the database to initialize.

-You can access the Neo4j Browser at http://localhost:7747.
+You can access the Neo4j Browser at http://localhost:7474.
-(Note: The port is 7747 because we changed it from the default 7474.)

 Log in with: